-This category of ransomware is designed to get access to your IoT device and at the same time stop you from being able to access your device.
+This category of ransomware is designed to get access to your IoT device and at the same time, stop you from being able to access your device.

 What are the Forms of Ransomware?

 Ransomware dates back to 1989.
-The worst thing about ransomware infection is that it does not show any symptom early enough to prevent the disaster.
+The worst thing about ransomware infection is that it does not show any symptoms early enough to prevent the disaster.
 Moreover, with the technological advancement and the introduction of Bitcoin – an anonymous payment method — it has become easier for the attackers to escape as these digital transactions couldn’t be traced.
 Due to this, cybercriminals are on the increase and so are the various forms or variations of ransomware in the cyber-world.

 |Some of the Known Ransomware Forms or Ransomware Variations